 In this course, students will learn how to study the complex process of tumorigenesis using this model organism, both with a local and systemic approach.
 We will focus mainly on carcinomas, the most common type of tumour diagnosed in humans.

 Carcinomas are derived from epithelial tissue, such as the skin, and they can become invasive or metastatic by spreading beyond the primary tissue layer and surrounding tissues or organs.
 In aggressive cancer cells, this transition is mediated by the activation of the EMT (Epithelial to Mesenchymal Transition) program, which causes the cells to undergo morphogenetic alterations that increase invasive capacity.

 In this course, students will be introduced to the first steps in fly genetics.
 We will cross flies, identify genetic markers and balancer chromosomes, and apply other genetic tools that we use in the lab every day in order to generate tumorigenic flies and study them.
 Students will also learn about the anatomy of the fly in adult and larvae stages and use advanced microscopy to see several genetic markers in the tumoral tissues.
 Finally, students will perform in vivo dissections and their respective immunohistochemistry

 Miriam Condeminas (Structural Characterization of Macromolecular Assemblies)

 Structural Biology aims at understanding the shape and function of biological molecules to decipher the basic mechanisms of life.
 It can also help identify molecules with pharmacological applications to treat human diseases.
 Nowadays, such questions can be answered using a wide variety of complementary tools that include Nuclear Magnetic Resonance (NMR).

-In this course, students will learn the fundamentals behind NMR, how to interpret the spectra resulting from various experiments and the workflow required for assigning a peptide.
+In this course, students will learn the fundamentals of NMR, how to interpret the spectra resulting from various experiments, and the workflow required for assigning a peptide.